racket/racket7/racket/src/cs/README.txt

    regexp
    expander

-Each but the last of those layers is implemented in a sibling directory of this one.
-The "expander" layer's implementation is in "../../../pkgs" (because it's useful as a standalone Racket package).
+Each of those layers is implemented in a sibling directory of this one.

 Although the "thread" layer is implemented in Racket, in its fully expanded form it must not refer to any functionality of "io",